makeabilitylab/physcomp/electronics/leds.md

 ## Using LEDs

 Whew, we finally made it back to LEDs, which are amazingly flexible, fun, and elegant electronic components (see image below).
-We will also use LEDs in many of our [Intro to Arduino](../arduino/index.md) lessons.
+LEDs are essential to physical computing and we rely on them in many of our [Intro to Arduino](../arduino/index.md) lessons.
+So, it's important that you understand how to use them.

 ![](assets/images/LEDBasedProjects.png)
 **Figure.** A variety of relatively simple LED-based projects.
 The top row projects are built with just LEDs, resistors, and a battery.
 The bottom row are built with microcontrollers.
 From top-left: (a) Flower LED lamp built with plastic spoons by [Wemyour](https://www.youtube.com/watch?v=OsTKdKdMXKU); (b and c)  Paper-based nightlights and a starry water bottle built by [I Love Creativity](https://youtu.be/3frVM7J0nO8); (d) an 8x8x8 LED cube built with Arduino Uno by [Harry Le](https://youtu.be/T5Aq7cRc-mU); (e) hanging LED cloud by [Richard Clarkson](https://vimeo.com/111889143); (f) air quality balloons by Stacey Kuznetsov and colleagues ([UbiComp'11 paper](http://doi.acm.org/10.1145/2030112.2030145), [Instructables](https://www.instructables.com/Air-quality-balloons/))